CozminM/CozminM/README.md

 ### :technologist: I'm currently working on:

 - My Java, Spring Boot and React skills
-- A pet project to refine my skills and learn new technologies
+- A personal project to refine my skills and learn new technologies

 ### :nerd_face: I'm currently learning: